amzn/style-dictionary/docs/transforms.md

 -->
 # Transforms

-Transforms are functions that transform a property - this enables each platform to consume the property in different ways.
+Transforms are functions that transform a [design token](tokens.md) - this enables each platform to consume the design tokens in different ways.
 A simple example is changing pixel values to point values for iOS and dp or sp for Android.
 Transforms are applied in a non-destructive way thus each platform can transform the properties.
-Transforms are performed sequentially, therfore the order you use transforms matters.
+The order you use transforms matters because transforms are performed sequentially.
 Transforms are used in your [configuration](config.md), and can be either [pre-defined transforms](transforms.md?id=defining-custom-transforms) supplied by Style Dictionary or [custom transforms](transforms.md?id=defining-custom-transforms).

 ## Using Transforms
 You use transforms in your config file under platforms > [platform] > transforms